zy12347/armlab/README.md

 objects.
 The arm is equipped with sensors and algorithms that allow it to perceive and respond to changes in its surroundings in real time.
-There are numerous approaches to automating a robotic arm, including utilizing Convolutional Neural Networks to continually learn and train from the data it receives, thereby enabling it to improve its performance over time.
+There are numerous approaches to automating a robotic arm, including utilizing Convolutional Neural Networks to continually learn and train from the data it receives, thereby enabling it to improve its performance over time.
 Our arm’s design incorporates inverse kinematics to determine appropriate end effector